Report Plastic Pollution

 Which Australian states are banning single-use plastics?

-Thanks to incredible momentum inspired by ocean lovers, seven out of eight Australian states and territories have committed to ban single-use plastics.
+Thanks to incredible momentum inspired by ocean lovers, all Australian states and territories have now committed to ban certain single-use plastics.

 Yet with each jurisdiction committing to ban different plastics, you might be wondering which state is leading the race to ban single-use plastics in Australia.